What is the Best Grass Seed?

 Update: Fall 2012

-I used up the last of my Eco-Lawn grass seed in my test patch overseeding experiment this fall.
+I used up the last of my Eco-Lawn grass seed in my test patch overseeding experiment.
 But I did find a locally sold variety of slow grow fescue blend grass that I put over the rest of the lawn.
 Unfortunately, (why does there always have to be an unfortunately in this story) I had a sprinkler system leak that I was dealing with… (again, long story don't ask) that delayed when I could have the lawn aerated.
 So by the time I was able to seed I think it was getting too cold out for it to germinate properly.
 I guess we'll find out in the spring..
-Oh, and I discovered another reason I may be having difficulty getting my eco lawn established - we have pretty hard clay soil here which the seed is supposed to grow just fine in, but I am guessing it is pretty hard to get established if the ground is too hard… like when an core aerator set to 2 inches only pulls out half inch plugs.. that's pretty hard soil.
+Oh, and I discovered another reason I may be having difficulty getting my eco lawn established - we have pretty hard clay soil here which the seed is supposed to grow just fine in, but I am guessing it is pretty hard to get established if the ground is too hard… like when a core aerator set to 2 inches only pulls out half inch plugs.. that's pretty hard soil.

 I'm still convinced Eco-Lawn grass seed is a wonderful product - I just seem to have pretty unforgiving soil conditions to say the least.
 I hope you have better luck with your attempts to convert your lawn into a nice lush eco friendly lawn.